mach-kernel/databricks-kube-operator/README.md

 | Git Credentials 2.0 | GitCredential |
 | Repos 2.0           | Repo          |

-WIP and experimental!
+Experimental headed towards stable.
 See the GitHub project board for the roadmap.
 Contributions and feedback are welcome!

 [Read the docs](https://databricks-kube-operator.gitbook.io/doc)